Sceptre (fusion reactor): Background

 Fusion research in the UK started on a shoestring budget at Imperial College in 1946.
 When George Paget Thomson failed to gain funding from John Cockcroft's Atomic Energy Research Establishment (AERE), he turned over the project to two students, Stanley (Stan) W. Cousins and Alan Alfred Ware (1924-2010).
 They started working on the concept in January 1947, using a glass tube and old radar parts.
-Their small experimental device was able to generate brief flashes of light.
-However, the nature of the light remained a mystery as they could not come up with a method of measuring its temperature.
+Their small experimental device was able to generate brief flashes of light, but the nature of the light remained a mystery as they could not come up with a method of measuring its temperature.

-Little interest was shown in the work, although it was noticed by Jim Tuck, who was interested in all things fusion.
-He, in turn, introduced the concepts to Peter Thonemann, and the two developed a similar small machine of their own at Oxford University's Clarendon Laboratory.
+Little interest was shown in the work, although it was noticed by Jim Tuck, who was interested in all things related to fusion.
+He met fellow fusion-fascinated Peter Thonemann, and the two developed a similar small machine of their own at Oxford University's Clarendon Laboratory.
 Tuck left for the University of Chicago before the device was built.
 After moving to Los Alamos, Tuck introduced the pinch concept there, and eventually built the Perhapsatron along the same lines.

 In early 1950 Klaus Fuchs' admitted to turning UK and US atomic secrets over to the USSR.
 As fusion devices would generate copious amounts of neutrons, which could be used to enrich nuclear fuel for atomic bombs, the UK immediately classified all their fusion work.
 The research was considered important enough to continue, but it was difficult to maintain secrecy in a university setting.
 The decision was made to move both teams to secure locations.
-Imperial team under Ware was set up at the Associated Electrical Industries (AEI) labs at Aldermaston in November while the Oxford team under Thonemann were moved to UKAEA Harwell.
+Imperial team under Ware was set up at the new Associated Electrical Industries (AEI) labs at Aldermaston in November while the Oxford team under Thonemann were moved to UKAEA Harwell.

 By 1951 there were numerous pinch devices in operation; Cousins and Ware had built several follow-on machines, Tuck built his Perhapsatron, and another team at Los Alamos built a linear machine known as Columbus.
 It was later learned that Fuchs had passed information about the early UK work to the Soviets, and they had started a pinch program as well.

 By 1952 it was clear to everyone that something was wrong in the machines.
 As current was applied, the plasma would first pinch down as expected, but would then develop a series of "kinks", evolving into a sinusoidal shape.
 When the outer portions hit the walls of the container, a small amount of the material would spall off into the plasma, cooling it and ruining the reaction.
 This so-called "kink instability" appeared to be a fundamental problem.